postcss/postcss-import/README.md

 Type: `Object`
 Default: null

+**DEPRECATED.** _If you are using postcss-import v8.2.0 & postcss-loader v1.0.0 or later, this is unnecessary._

 An object with `addDependency()` method, taking file path as an argument.
 Called whenever a file is imported.
 You can use it for hot-reloading in webpack `postcss-loader` like this: